16342 PRIVATE JOHN HENRY POPE 9TH BATTALION NORTH STAFFORDSHIRE REGIMENT.

 KILLED IN ACTION.

-In 1921 he was a patient in the North Staffordshire Infirmary and in 1939 he is described as incapacitated, living at 39 Leonard Street with his wife Lilian a Cleaner.
+In 1921, he was a patient in the North Staffordshire Infirmary, and in 1939, he was described as incapacitated, living at 39 Leonard Street with his wife, Lilian, a Cleaner.

-Deaths; POPE.
-At rest on May 1st, 1975. after a long illness patiently born. at his sister-in-law's home.
+Deaths: POPE.
+At rest on May 1st, 1975.
+After a long illness, patiently borne. at his sister-in-law's home.
 3. Kingsway West, Westlands.
-Newcastle, Robert William Pope, aged 84 years. the beloved husband of the late Lilian Pope of 21.
+Newcastle, Robert William Pope, aged 84 years.
+The beloved husband of the late Lilian Pope of 21.
 Leonard-St., Burslem.

-In 1921 widowed Lydia Mary Pope (29) was living at 28 Clarence Street Longport with her parents Samuel Broadhurst (65) a Railway Platelayer born Breton, Cheshire and Sarah Ann (65) born Burslem, and her two children Samuel (8) and Sarah Ann (6).
+In 1921, widowed Lydia Mary Pope (29) was living at 28 Clarence Street, Longport, with her parents, Samuel Broadhurst (65), a Railway Platelayer born in Bretton, Cheshire, and Sarah Ann (65), born in Burslem, and her two children, Samuel (8) and Sarah Ann (6).

-The 1939 register sees Lydia Mary Pope born 5.5.1892 widowed living alone at 28 Clarence Street, Longport.
-Her son Samuel Pope now aged 27 working as an Electrical Engineer married to Doris Smith in 1938, they lived at 44 Davenport St, Burslem.
-Daughter Sarah Ann (Sally) Pope was single working as a Bar Maid living at 22 Church St Birmingham.
+The 1939 register sees Lydia Mary Pope born 5.5.1892, widowed, living alone at 28 Clarence Street, Longport.
+Her son Samuel Pope, now aged 27, is working as an Electrical Engineer, married to Doris Smith in 1938, and they lived at 44 Davenport St, Burslem.
+Daughter Sarah Ann (Sally) Pope was single, working as a barmaid, living at 22 Church St, Birmingham.

 SOURCES: